CQDM

 Venture Round in 2015

-KalGene Pharmaceuticals Inc. is a privately held company based in Candiac, Canada, that specializes in the development of precision medicine for Alzheimer’s disease.
-Founded in 2006, KalGene collaborates with prominent clinician-scientists and academic institutions across North America and Europe.
-The company's focus is on creating targeted therapeutics and companion diagnostics aimed at enhancing clinical outcomes and survival rates through personalized medicine.
-By utilizing individual biological signatures, KalGene's approach seeks to predict patient responses to specific therapies, enabling healthcare providers to tailor treatments to meet the unique needs of each patient.
+KalGene Pharmaceuticals Inc. is a private biotechnology company based in Candiac, Canada, focused on developing precision medicine for the treatment of Alzheimer’s disease.
+Established in 2006, KalGene collaborates with leading clinician-scientists and academic institutions across North America and Europe.
+The company specializes in creating targeted therapeutics and companion diagnostics aimed at enhancing clinical outcomes and survival rates.
+Through personalized medicine, KalGene seeks to predict patient responses to specific therapies before treatment begins, enabling physicians to tailor interventions based on individual biological signatures and needs.

 InDanio Bioscience